These steps will get you started

 Stay on track.
 Meet with your major advisor to confirm you’re on track to graduate.

 Get your references ready.
 Choose 3-4 professional references and meet with them to discuss your job search.
+If you’re planning on grad school, you’ll need faculty recommenders, and you’ll need to request those recommendations at the beginning of the fall semester.

 Search.
 Use the Handshake database at least one each week to check new listings.
 Start applying for jobs!